Critical gathering information

 If I were authoring the invite today, I would modify it to:

-All races, peoples, tribes, communes, men, women, children, individuals -- out of respect and love.
+All races, peoples, tribes, communes, humans and other living things -- out of respect and love.

 So how then does respect contribute to creating peace?